BOBrown/boZhang.github.io/_pages/about.md

 # News
 ---
+- Sep 23, 2023, SPOT, showing a promising and **scalable** 3D pre-training on autonomous driving, has been released (See our paper for more details, [arXiv paper](https://arxiv.org/abs/2306.00612)).
+- Sep 22, 2023, One paper entitled “AD-PT: Autonomous Driving Pre-Training with Large-scale Point Cloud Dataset” is accepted by NeurIPS-2023.
 - Aug 16, 2023, One paper about cross-domain background-fouced alignment "Rethinking Cross-Domain Pedestrian Detection: A Background-Focused Distribution Alignment Framework for Instance-Free One-Stage Detectors" is accepted by **TIP**.
-- Jul 20, 2023, One paper titled "SUG: Single-dataset Unified Generalization for 3D Point Cloud Classification" is accepted by **ACM MM-2023**.
+- Jul 20, 2023, One paper entitled "SUG: Single-dataset Unified Generalization for 3D Point Cloud Classification" is accepted by **ACM MM-2023**.
 - May 25, 2023, AD-PT, our research on **3D point-cloud pre-training**, has been released ([Code](https://github.com/PJLab-ADG/3DTrans), [arXiv paper](https://arxiv.org/abs/2306.00612)).
-- Apr 10, 2023, One paper titled "Performance-aware Approximation of Global Channel Pruning for Multitask CNNs" is accepted for publication in **T-PAMI**.
+- Apr 10, 2023, One paper entitled "Performance-aware Approximation of Global Channel Pruning for Multitask CNNs" is accepted for publication in **T-PAMI**.
-- Mar 05, 2023, Bo Zhang started to work on exploring the general perception-reasoning task, by leveraging the off-the-shelf foundation models powered by extracting structured knowledge-rich data.
+- Mar 05, 2023, Bo Zhang started to work on exploring the general perception-reasoning task, by leveraging the off-the-shelf foundation LLM models powered by extracting structured knowledge-rich data.
 - Mar 8, 2023, **Three papers** are accepted by CVPR-2023: Uni3D, Bi3D, GDP.
-- Dec 20, 2022, One paper titled "A Closer Look at Few-Shot 3D Point Cloud Classification" is accepted for publication in **IJCV**.
+- Dec 20, 2022, One paper entitled "A Closer Look at Few-Shot 3D Point Cloud Classification" is accepted for publication in **IJCV**.
 - Jun 15, 2022, Bo Zhang received the Ph.D. degree in electronic engineering from Fudan University.